 Instructions

-- Set your smoker to 225 degrees F.
+- Preheat: Preheat the smoker to 225 degrees F.

-- Spatchcock Your Turkey: Flip turkey so it is breast-side down.
-Taking your kitchen shears, cut along both sides of the backbone (which will be running down the middle of the turkey at this point) and remove.
-Cut into the top of the breastbone and start to break apart the cartilage there.
-Flip over.
-Firmly press down towards the top of the breastbone with the palm of your hand until you hear a crack.
-That’s it!
-Check out our tutorial on How To Spatchcock a Turkey HERE for even more details!
+- Spatchcock the Turkey: Place turkey on a large cutting board or rimmed baking sheet.
+Place the breast-side down.
+Use kitchen shears to cut along both sides of the backbone (which will be running down the middle of the turkey) and remove.
+Flip the whole turkey over.
+Firmly press down towards the top of the breastbone with the palm of your hand, until you hear a crack.
+Check out our tutorial on How To Spatchcock a Turkey for even more details!

-- Add onion, orange, chicken broth, white wine (if using), rosemary and thyme to bottom of large aluminum roasting pan.
-Place turkey on top ensuring the breast-side is up.
+- Prep Roasting Pan: Place the onion, orange, 2 cups chicken broth, white wine (if using), rosemary and thyme in the bottom of a heavy duty aluminum roasting pan.
+Place a wire rack on top of the roasting pan.* And put the turkey on top of the wire rack, ensuring the breast side is up.

-- Take 1/4 cup softened butter and rub into every nook and cranny (including under the skin where possible).
-Use additional softened butter, as-needed.
-Sprinkle Turkey Rub all over.
+- Butter + Season: Pat turkey dry with paper towels.
+Take 1/4 cup softened butter and rub into every nook and cranny (including under the skin where possible).
+Season the outside of the turkey with the dry rub.

-- Turn the smoker temperature up to 350 degrees F. Let the turkey smoke until it reaches an internal temperature of 165 degrees at it’s thickest part.
+- Smoke: Place the entire roasting pan on the smoker and close the lid.
+Let smoke 60-70 minutes at 225 degrees F. Then turn the smoker temperature up to 350 degrees F. Let the turkey smoke until it reaches an internal temperature of 165 degrees F at it’s thickest part.
 Melt the last 1/4 cup of butter and use to baste the turkey every 20 minutes.

-- Use juices at the bottom of the pan to make Homemade Turkey Gravy.
+- Optional Gravy: Use juices at the bottom of the pan and follow our tutorial on how to make smoked turkey gravy, if desired.

 Notes

-- Smoke Time: the ultimate cook time will vary a bit depending upon a myriad of factors such as outdoor temperature, wind, humidity, smoker hot spots, etc. That being said we tested this multiple times on a Traeger and it generally took approximately 2-2.5 hours total smoke time for a 12-14 pound turkey to come to temp (165 degrees F.).
+- Smoke Time: the final cook time will vary a bit depending upon factors such as outdoor temperature, wind, humidity, smoker hot spots, etc. That being said, we tested this multiple times on a Traeger pellet grill and it generally took 2-2.5 hours total smoke time for a 12-14 pound turkey to come to temp (165 degrees F).

 - Brine: here is an optional smoked turkey brine if you want to do that first – just be aware you would need to prep that the night before.

-- Pellets: hickory and mesquite are my two favorites to use in this recipe.
+- Pellets: hickory and mesquite pellets or wood chips are my two favorites to use in this recipe.

 Emily says